civican/legisinfo/44-1/bills/C-228/bill_text.md

 ### Section 6

-Section 9 of the `Pension Benefits Standards Act, 1985` is amended by adding the following after subsection (1.2):

-**(1.3)** An non-countable employer may provide financial security in the form of insurance for any portion of the contributions that they are required to pay under subsection (1.1) or (1.2).
+[*Deleted*]

 ### Section 7

-Section 29 of the Act is amended by adding the following after subsection (8):

-**(8.1)** If an employer is the subject of proceedings under the `Companies' Creditors Arrangement Act` or Part III of the `Bankruptcy and Insolvency Act` and the amount required to permit a pension plan to satisfy all obligations with respect to pension benefits and other benefits to be provided under the plan is greater than the assets of the plan, the administrator may apply to the Superintendent for permission to transfer or permit the transfer of any part of the assets or liabilities of the pension plan to another pension plan.

-**(8.2)** No action lies against any administrator for transferring or permitting the transfer of any part of the assets or liabilities of a pension plan to another pension plan in compliance with subsection (8.1).
+[*Deleted*]

 ### Section 8

-Section 40 of the Act is replaced by the following:
+Section 40 of the `Pension Benefits Standards Act, 1985` is replaced by the following:

 ### Section 40

-  ****(1)**** The Superintendent shall, **after consultation with the Chief Actuary of the Office of the Superintendent of Financial Institutions and** as soon as possible after the end of each fiscal year, submit to the Minister a report on
+  **(1)** The Superintendent shall, after consultation with the Chief Actuary of the Office of the Superintendent of Financial Institutions and as soon as possible after the end of each fiscal year, submit to the Minister a report on

-    the operation of this Act during that year; **and**
+    the operation of this Act during that year; and

     the success of pension plans in meeting the funding requirements, determined in accordance with section 9, and the corrective measures taken or directed to be taken to deal with any pension plans that are not meeting the funding requirements.

-  ****(2)**** The Minister shall cause the report to be **tabled in** each House of Parliament on any of the first **15** days on which that House is sitting after the day the Minister receives it.
+  **(2)** The Minister shall cause the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the day the Minister receives it.

   **(3)** As soon as possible after the tabling of the report in Parliament, the Superintendent shall transmit the report to the relevant provincial ministers responsible for finance and provincial securities commissions.